multikernel/kerf/README.md

 Unlike standard tools that only perform basic format conversion, `kerf` understands multikernel semantics and **always validates** resource allocations and detects conflicts.
 The system is architected to evolve into a complete multikernel runtime environment.

-## Vision & Roadmap
+## Features

-### Current Phase: Device Tree Foundation
-`kerf` currently provides the essential device tree compilation and validation capabilities needed for multikernel systems:
+`kerf` is a comprehensive multikernel management platform with the following capabilities:

+- **Resource Pool Initialization**: Initialize hardware resource pools available for multikernel allocation
-1. **Resource Conflict Detection**: Multiple instances might accidentally be allocated the same CPUs, overlapping memory regions, or the same devices
+- **Resource Conflict Detection**: Detect and prevent allocation conflicts for CPUs, memory regions, and devices
-2. **Over-Allocation**: The sum of all allocations might exceed available resources
+- **Resource Validation**: Ensure allocations don't exceed available resources and references are valid
-3. **Invalid References**: Instances might reference non-existent hardware or devices reserved for the host
-4. **Atomicity**: All allocations should be validated together before deployment
+- **Atomicity**: Validate all allocations together before deployment

-### Future Phases: Complete Multikernel Runtime
-The `kerf` system is designed to evolve into a comprehensive multikernel management platform:

 - **Kernel Loading & Execution**: Load and execute multiple kernel instances with proper isolation
+- **Instance Lifecycle**: Create, delete, and manage kernel instances
-- **Resource Management**: Dynamic allocation and deallocation of system resources
+- **Dynamic Resource Management**: Allocation and deallocation of system resources
-- **Instance Lifecycle**: Start, stop, pause, and migrate kernel instances
 - **Monitoring & Debugging**: Real-time monitoring of kernel instances and system health
 - **Security & Isolation**: Advanced security policies and isolation mechanisms
 - **Orchestration**: High-level orchestration of complex multikernel workloads

-The current device tree foundation provides the critical infrastructure needed for these advanced capabilities.

 ## Architecture

 ### Design Philosophy

-The `kerf` system is built on foundational principles that support both current device tree capabilities and future multikernel runtime features:
+The `kerf` system is built on foundational principles that support both current resource pool management and future multikernel runtime features:

 1. **Single Source of Truth**: Baseline DTS describes hardware resources available for allocation
 2. **Mandatory Validation**: Every operation validates the configuration - validation is not optional